Alamantus/Lexiconga/PRIVACY.md

 This document was last updated on November 02, 2015.

-This Privacy Policy governs the manner in which Lexiconga Dictionary Builder collects, uses, maintains and discloses information collected from users (each, a "User") of the http://lexicon.ga website ("Site").
+This Privacy Policy governs the manner in which Lexiconga Dictionary Builder collects, uses, maintains and discloses information collected from users (each, a "User") of the http://lexicon.ga website ("Site") and its accounts ("Account").

 ### Personal identification information
 We may collect personal identification information from Users in a variety of ways, including, but not limited to, when Users visit our site, register on the site, and in connection with other activities, services, features or resources we make available on our Site.
 Users may be asked for, as appropriate, their email address.
 Users may, however, use our Site anonymously.
 We will collect personal identification information from Users only if they voluntarily submit such information to us.
 Users can always refuse to supply personal identification information, except that it may prevent them from engaging in certain Site-related activities.